Kyubiya/SDVX-in-CircuitPython/README.md

 2. Copy boot.py, code.py, and config.py to CIRCUITPY drive

+3. Unplug controller to reboot

-3. Hold BT-A while plugging in controller for Keyboard only mode, and BT-D for Keyboard and Mouse mode
+4. Hold BT-A while plugging in controller for Keyboard only mode, and BT-D for Keyboard and Mouse mode